International Counseling and Community Psychology (ICCP)

 A Diploma offers students who desire practitioner training within one year an essential opportunity for higher education.

 The applicant should have a minimum of 3.0 GPA in undergraduate studies; if the student has an MA in a related field already, a 3.0 GPA will also be expected at that level.
-The applicant should have also completed an undergraduate major in psychology and/or the completion of a minimum of 15 credits in psychology or related behavioral sciences, or an advanced degree related to mental health service.
+The applicant should have completed a minimum of 15 credits in psychology or related social/behavioral sciences, or an advanced degree related to community research/ intervention.
+Previous coursework or work experience in statistics and research methods is expected.
 The applicant should have minimum 2 years relevant work experience.

 The applicant should demonstrate proficiency in the English language in accordance with AUC standards.